mingyeh/VendorInvoiceMessageParser/README.md

 You can install the package with PIP, or download the package from https://pypi.org/project/openpyxl/

+**colorama**

+Makes ANSI escape character sequences (for producing colored terminal text and cursor positioning) work under MS Windows.

+You can install the package with PIP, or download the package from https://pypi.org/project/colorama/

 ## Usage
 You'd need to specify the database connection information in *AppSettings.xml*, and update the validation rules for TypeOfInvoice and DocumentType if necessary.